carmencchow/bellabeat_casestudy/README.md

 ![avcals](https://github.com/user-attachments/assets/2a700a3c-5b31-4887-9330-44074d9063b9)

 <br>
 Although the average calories don't change much day to day, our data shows a slight increase in calories burned on Tuesday and Saturday.

-Since the daily calories burned throughout the week do not differ significantly from day to day, let’s bring in the `hourlySteps_merged.csv` and see if there are any hourly trends that show when users are most active.
+At this point, we'll bring in the `hourlySteps_merged.csv` to see if there are any hourly trends that show when users are most active.
 We’ll create a data frame and perform the same data cleansing steps outlined in the <b>Process</b> part of this analysis.
 We see that the `hourlySteps_merged` data frame also has `33 id`s.
 Let's examine the first 6 rows.

 ```
           id activity_hour         step_total